florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 To get this done certain settings need to be set on the (domain)user accounts of the PDA users.

 1. Log into the environment (server) where the user accounts are defined.
-In most cases this will be a machine which acts as a domain controller.<br><br>
+In most cases this will be a machine which acts as a domain controller.<br>

 2. Open the concerning PDA user, eg. PDA01 or HT11 by double clicking on its name.
 The users' Properties windows open.
 See the screenshot below:<br><br>